Kajal03/srijan-2020/articles/A-brief-on-Big-Data-and-its-relation-to-wellbeing.md

-## A brief on Big Data and its relation to wellbeing
+## Big Data and its relation to well-being

 ---
 | Field | Value |